 No. Since non-donor funds are used, the organization does not qualify as a recipient committee.
-If the organization makes contributions of \$10,000 or more, or independent expenditures of \$1,000 or more, in a single calendar year, the organization will qualify as a major donor committee or an independent expenditure committee, repectively. and must file The committee must then file the applicable campaign reports and meet the specified filing deadlines.
+If the organization makes contributions of \$10,000 or more, or independent expenditures of \$1,000 or more, in a single calendar year, the organization will qualify as a major donor committee or an independent expenditure committee, respectively.
+The committee must then file the applicable campaign reports and meet the specified filing deadlines.